etnad101/school-notes/ES-110/Week 6.md

 - Select crop types appropriate for the local climate to minimize the need for irrigation
 - irrigate wisely
 ### Perennializaiton

+## Food security
+Food security = having reliable access to enough food to lead a healthy, active life + food that is culturally satisfying Enough food is produced each year to feed everyone if it is properly distributed

+## Malnutrition in children globally
+- 22% of children worldwide are stunted (growth has been impaired from malnutrition)
+- 6.7% of children suffer from wasting (so thin their health is in danger)

+## Problem with high-income countries
+- for most of human history, the challenge has been getting enough calories
+- In developed countries consuming too many calories has become a health risk

+## Solving food insecurity & dietary health problems
+- need more coordinated efforts to ensure people in low-income countries (and poor people in our own communities) have access to affordable nutritious food

+## Summary
+- The food we eat is the output of a global system
+- demand for food is growing rapidly
+- huge amounts of food are produced by commercial agriculture